 In Mfuwe village itself, basic groceries only are available and even though there is a fuel station, it does run dry once in a while.
 There are two banks at Mfuwe International Airport, which are open Mondays to Friday and every first and last Saturday of each month.

 Should you require assistance from customs or immigration officials during your stay in this part of Zambia, offices are available locally at Mfuwe International Airport or in Chipata.

-Even though the road between Chipata and Mfuwe is almost completely tarred these days the journey down into the Luangwa Valley remains an adventure.
-As you pass through rural Zambian villages you will see some of the out of the way scenery often missed by tours that don’t go off the beaten track.
+Even though the road between Chipata and Mfuwe is completely tarred these days the journey down into the Luangwa Valley remains an adventure.
+As you pass through rural Zambian villages you will see some of them out of the way scenery often missed by tours that don’t go off the beaten track.

-Other roads: Guests planning to come to Wildlife Camp from North Luangwa National Park or from the Great North Road, please e-mail Retha for an update on road conditions and updated directions before you start off!
+Other roads: Guests planning to come to Wildlife Camp from North Luangwa National Park or from the Great North Road, please e-mail us for an update on road conditions and updated directions before you start off!
 These roads CAN NOT be taken during the wet season.
 The “short-cut” between Petauke (on the great east road from Lusaka) and Mfuwe is also only advisable in the dry season and if you are more than one 4×4 vehicle in convoy.
 This “short cut” takes about 6 hours longer than going via Chipata during perfect conditions.

 There are a couple of obvious safari necessities to pack.
 Cameras, enough batteries and battery chargers and plenty of memory cards are always useful!